Argentina's Fernandez faces her first general strike

 "It's painful," a cafe employee told state television.
 "This is like a second home to us."

-(Additional reporting by Guido Nejamkis and Helen Popper and Hugh Bronstein, Writing by Hugh Bronstein; Editing by Bill Trott and Will Dunham)
+(Additional reporting by Guido Nejamkis, Writing and additional reporting by Hugh Bronstein; Editing by Bill Trott and Will Dunham)